ankitkatiyar91/bytefold-site/_posts/2022-04-03-sharing-gpu-in-kubernetes.md

 # Why Share GPUs

+* GPUs are expensive.
+* Better utilization of GPU cycles and memory
+  * One model instance may not consume it all.
+  * Availability of best fit GPUs for your workload.

-GPUs are costly resources.
-Also, we always want to get most value out of any resource that we use.
-We have seen in our benchmarking tests that there was scope to do more on one single GPU.
+We always want to get most value out of any resource that we use.
+Our benchmarking showed the scope to do more on one single GPU.

 ![GPU Memory Allocation]({{ site.baseurl }}/assets/images/gpu-sharing/gpu-memory-allocation.png#45)
 ![GPU Memory Utilization]({{ site.baseurl }}/assets/images/gpu-sharing/gpu-utilization.png#45)